VirgilSecurity/demo-twilio-backend-nodejs/Quick start guide.md

 Note: All of these samples assume you have created your authenticated IP Messaging client.
 Read more about Identity and Tokens.

-## Virgil Security infrastructure adjustments
+## Virgil Security infrastructure changes
 ### Register Virgil developer's account
 As a first step, you’ll need to create a development account on https://virgilsecurity.com/account/signin to receive an access token to perform calls to Virgil API services.
 The access token looks like `45fd8a505f50243fa8400594ba0b2b29`